This post is written in light of Mental Health Awareness Month.

 It was a year after all that where I began to have mental problems with food.
 I used to love cooking; I was the girl who moved into an apartment at 18 and was most excited about having a kitchen.
 I cooked all my meals from scratch during college.
 I don't know when my cooking aversion happened.
 It was a slow downward spiral: cooking began to stress me out and I couldn't enjoy what I made.
 Eventually, all food stopped being enjoyable.

 So here I am.
-I used to feel guilty that my husband does all the cooking.
+I used to feel guilty that I eat a lot of Trader Joe's frozen dinners.
 I got over at that, but I still feel broken.
 Why don't I like food?
 If it's all in my head, why can't I overcome it with happy thoughts and determination?
 My stubbornness has never failed me before; but these days, my stomach wins over my head.

 Maybe I'll figure out what's going on with me.
 Maybe I won't.
 Maybe I'll be food-averse the rest of my life.
 That's why I've got people watching my back.
 And five different snacks on my desk.